RyuzakiH/ChatServer/README.md

 # ChatServer
-A simple Chat Server/Client using TCP (Peer To Peer) in .NET
+A simple GUI Chat Server/Client using TCP (Peer To Peer) in .NET

 # Usage
 After Building